Pros / Despite being a small company, CREDO offers big-carrier features like subsidized phones and family share plans.

 Verdict / CREDO Mobile's plans are pricey, but if you want part of your monthly bill to support progressive nonprofit groups, CREDO is a perfect match.

-CREDO's prices are among the most expensive in the business, and the carrier lacks an unlimited data plan.
-If you want a single line plan with unlimited talk and text and 1GB of data, you're looking at $50 per month, not including the cost of the phone.
+CREDO's prices are among the most expensive in the business.
+If you want a single line plan with unlimited talk and text and 1GB of data, you're looking at $30 per month, not including the cost of the phone.
 That would be palatable if it were more competitive with the best cell phone services from other carriers.
 While CREDO has the exact same coverage as Sprint and has comparable features in its plans, it costs you much more every month.
 Paying more for fundamentally identical service probably is only worthwhile if you agree with CREDO's ideology and want to support the causes it funds.
 The company publishes the organizations it contributes to each month on its website.

 As an activist phone company that supports liberal ideals, CREDO Mobile provides a unique avenue for you to affect political and social change – provided you agree with its ideology.
 As a cell phone provider competing for your dollar, on the other hand, you pay a premium for the exact same service you can find at other cell phone carriers with cheaper cell phone plans.